EPCOTFeaturedNewsParks

 Not only that, but they’re also primarily harmless to humans.
 They’re nonvenomous, and they’re not particularly aggressive either.

 In short, if you see one of these guys while visiting Walt Disney World, simply let it pass!
-It’ll slither on its way and keep the rats and mice out of the Most Magical Place on Earth.
+It’ll slither on its way and keep the rats and mice out of The Most Magical Place on Earth.

-About Isabella Reimer
+Isabella Reimer

 Isabella Reimer grew up visiting Walt Disney World and relocated to Central Florida to be even closer to The Most Magical Place on Earth.
 She earned her Bachelor’s from Florida State University, where she studied Creative Writing and Women’s Studies.
 Her biggest hobby is bonding with the ikran at Avatar Flight of Passage, and her retirement plan includes becoming the 1,000 Happy Haunt of the Haunted Mansion.